-Template Toolkit Tools
+Template Engine Tools (tools)

-that contains a set of tools available in any template and inside JS scrapers.
-There is also a variable $tools.error
+The Template Toolkit templater has a global variable $tools, which stores a set of tools available in any template and inside JS scrapers.

-, which contains error descriptions if they occur during the operation of all tools.
+There is also a variable $tools.error, which contains error descriptions, if any occur during the operation of all tools.

-Adding queries $tools.query.*
+Adding requests $tools.query.*

-- adds a query at a specific level.
+[% tools.query.add({query => query, lvl => 1}) %]- adds a request at a specific level.

-example for JS:
+Example for JS:

 this.query.add({